unofficial-sendoh/other_template/_posts/2018-2-3-Image-Processing-in-Python Part 2.md

 So, now if the object area is small compared with the background area, the histogram no longer exhibits bimodality And if the variances of the object and the background intensities are large compared to the mean difference, or the image is severely corrupted by additive noise, the sharp valley of the gray level histogram is degraded.

-In a result, the possibly incorrect threshold determined by Otsu’s method results in the segmentation error.
+As a result, the possibly incorrect threshold determined by Otsu’s method results in the segmentation error.
 But we can further [improve Otsu's method](https://en.wikipedia.org/wiki/Otsu%27s_method#Improvements).

 ---